 - Prayer wheels, colorful flags, Mani stones, high suspension bridges.

 - The wide range of Flora and Fauna.

-- Ancient monastery in Tengboche, Phakding, Pangboche, and Khumjung.
+- Ancient monasteries in Tengboche, Phakding, Pangboche, and Khumjung.

-- Wildlife like musk deer, colorful pheasants, snow leopard, and Himalayan Thar
+- Wildlife like musk deer, colorful pheasants, snow leopards, and Himalayan Thar

 - Highest glacier on Earth- Khumbu Glacier (4,900 m)

 - Amazing panoramic view from Kala Patthar (5,545m)